viacoin/btcrpcclient/README.md

 [![GoDoc](https://godoc.org/github.com/roasbeef/btcrpcclient?status.png)]
 (http://godoc.org/github.com/roasbeef/btcrpcclient)

-btcrpcclient implements a Websocket-enabled Bitcoin JSON-RPC client package written in [Go](http://golang.org/).
-It provides a robust and easy to use client for interfacing with a Bitcoin RPC server that uses a btcd/bitcoin core compatible Bitcoin JSON-RPC API.
+viarpcclient implements a Websocket-enabled Viacoin JSON-RPC client package written in [Go](http://golang.org/).
+It provides a robust and easy to use client for interfacing with a Bitcoin RPC server that uses a viad/viacoin core compatible Bitcoin JSON-RPC API.

 ## Status